Ferencvaros 2-1 Rangers: Danny Röhl's side all but out of Europa League as defensive frailties again prove costly

 The stretching Djiga then blocked an effort from Yusuf as Ferencvaros remained on top, but they then took the lead when Callum O'Dowda's cross from the left was headed in by Varga who was given a free header by Gers defender Emmanuel Fernandez.

-In the 87th minute Curtis had a decent shot saved by Ferencvaros keeper David Grof but there was no late siege.
+In the 87th minute, Findlay Curtis had a decent shot saved by Ferencvaros keeper David Grof but there was no late siege.